ChristopheSchreiber/Dev.To_articles/1000_characters/test_driven_development_in_1000_characters.md

-#Test Driven Development in 1000 characters

-Test Driven Development (TDD) is a practice that consists of writing tests before production code to guarantee the quality of the code.
+Test Driven Development (TDD) is a practice of Extreme Programming consisting in writing tests before production code to guarantee the code quality.

 Development process is divided in 3 steps:
 - Red: write a failing test